Biduality and Reflexivity in Positive Characteristic: Tools and basic Constructions

-\begin{remark} The definition of the ring $R$ in this subsection, could provide an alternative way to force separability and therefore reflexivity to hold, for a class of weighted projective varieties, which we may call bihomogeneous.
-If $I$ is an ideal of $k[x_0,\ldots,x_n]$ generated by elements $F_1,\ldots,F_t$, and $\tilde{I}$ the ideal of $R$ defined by $\phi^{-1}(I)$, then $\tilde{I}$ is generated by the polynomials $\tilde{F}_i\in R$ defined in the proof of Lemma \ref{onto-phi}.
-Since, the procedure of Lemma \ref{onto-phi} replaces all powers of the form $x_i^{p^h}$ by the new coordinates $x_i^{(h)}$, which still have degree $p^h$, if $I$ is a homogeneous ideal of $k[x_0,\ldots,x_r]$, then it is generated by homogeneous elements $F_1,\ldots,F_t$ and the corresponding polynomials in new variables are still homogeneous.
+Let now $\tilde{I}$ be the ideal of $R_N$ defined by $\phi^{-1}(I)$, then $\tilde{I}$ is generated by the polynomials $\tilde{F}_i\in R_N$ defined in the proof of Lemma \ref{onto-phi}.
+Since, the procedure of Lemma \ref{onto-phi} replaces all powers of the form $x_i^{p^h}$ by the new coordinates $x_i^{(h)}$, which still have degree $p^h$, if $I$ is a homogeneous ideal of $k[x_0,\ldots,x_n]$, then it is generated by homogeneous elements $F_1,\ldots,F_t$ and the corresponding polynomials in new variables are still homogeneous.
 In other words, if $I$ is a homogeneous ideal of $k[x_0,\ldots,x_n]$, then $\tilde{I}$ is a homogeneous ideal of $R$.

 Recall that a weighted projective space is the quotient $\mathbb{P}(a_0,\ldots,a_n)= \left(\mathbb{A}^{n+1}-\{0\}\right)/k^*$ under the equivalence relation $ (x_0,\ldots,x_n) \sim (\lambda^{a_0} x_0, \ldots, \lambda^{a_n} x_n),$ for $\lambda \in k^*$.